cpmooney/gitlab-metrics/README.md

 // IAM policy for Lambda
 const policy = new aws.iam.Policy('moondawg-lambda-dynamo-policy', {
-  description: 'Allow Lambda to write MRs to DynamoDB',
+  description: 'Allow Lambda to write MRs to DynamoDB and read from Parameter Store',
   policy: pulumi.all([table.name]).apply(([tableName]) =>
     JSON.stringify({
       Version: '2012-10-17',